 Tights - Plain black tights.
 No leggings or socks worn over tights.

-Hair - Any hair colouring should be of a ‘natural’ colour.
-The length should be no shorter than a grade 2 on top, side and back and should be without words, patterns or emblems.
+Hair - Any hair style should be of a ‘natural’ colour and should be without words, patterns or emblems.
 Long hair should always be kept neat, tidy and appropriately restrained for sports activities and activities alike.
-It is the student’s responsibility to ensure their hair is clean and kept in presentable style as per the policy.
+It is the student’s responsibility to ensure their hair is clean and kept in a presentable style as per the policy.
 Any facial hair should be kept tidy and well maintained.
 Accessories should be small and either blue or black.
 Any exceptions to the policy or artificial modifications will need to be pre agreed with the Headteacher.

 Hats - Outside use only and must be plain blue or black.
 No caps.

 Cosmetics - Make up, including fake tan, is not permitted.
 For obvious safety reasons, false nails are not appropriate in school.
 Nail varnish, French manicure or nail decoration of any kind is not allowed.
 False eyelashes are not permitted and eyebrows should be kept natural.